 Pattadakal Dance Festival

-The Pattadakal village is located around 20kms from Badami in the state of Karnataka.
-Pattadakal was the second capital of Chalukyas and has some marvelous constructions.
+The Pattadakal village is located around 20 kms from Badami in the state of Karnataka.
+Pattadakal was the second capital of Chalukyas and has some marvellous constructions.
 The village is famous for the architectural temples that flaunt the splendid carvings and structures.
 Most of the temples here are devoted to Lord Shiva.
 The temples of Virupaksha and Mallikarjuna are located here.

 Mahamastakabhisheka at Shravanabelagola

-At first the people who come to the festival are sprinkled with blessed holy water, and then unction of the statue.
+At first, the people who come to the festival are sprinkled with blessed holy water and the unction of the statue.
 Many offerings are given at the statue and the statue is bathed in milk, saffron past, sugarcane juice, sandalwood powder etc. The Jain nuns must climb up the stairs to reach the top of the statue.
 At the end of the celebration, the statue is showered with flowers from the helicopter.

 The festival symbolizes New Year for Kannadigas.
 The term Ugadi means new (uge) beginning (adi) or the beginning of the new age.
 As it is the New Year, people buy and wear new clothes, deck up houses and streets and welcome the New Year with great joy and prayers.